Women and Coronary Artery Disease - Topic Overview

 coronary artery disease.
 Women can also balance the risks and benefits of

-hormone replacement therapy when they decide whether or not to use it.
+hormone therapy when they decide whether or not to use it.

 A healthy lifestyle can help prevent heart disease.
 And it can help you manage other problems that raise your risk of heart disease.
 These problems include high blood pressure, high cholesterol, and diabetes.